Eleazer Burbank

-Eleazer Burbank (Before April 1793 – March 30, 1867) was a 19th-century American physician and legislator in the State of Maine.
+Eleazer Burbank (between January and April 1793 – March 30, 1867) was a 19th-century American physician and legislator in the State of Maine.

 Early life and education

-Burbank was born in 1793 in Scarborough, Maine (then part of Massachusetts), to Samuel Baird Burbank and Esther Boothby, one of their many children.
+Burbank was born in early 1793 in Scarborough, Maine (then part of Massachusetts), to Samuel Baird Burbank and Esther Boothby, one of their many children.
 They were married on August 7, 1791, at the Second Congregational Church in Scarborough.

 He studied as an undergraduate at Dartmouth College, in Hanover, New Hampshire, and walked the 100 miles for his first day there.

 After obtaining an M.D. at Harvard College, he returned to Poland, Maine, to set up practice in 1816.

 Career

 In 1838, after 22 years working in Poland, he took over the practice of Dr. Gad Hitchcock, who died the previous year, at what is now known as the Mitchell House at today's 333 Main Street in Yarmouth, Maine.
 Its original owner, another physician, Ammi Ruhamah Mitchell (1762–1824), died "suddenly", aged 62.
 Burbank practiced on Main Street for the next 29 years, until his death.

 In 1847, Burbank founded the North Yarmouth Manufacturing Company at Sparhawk Mill in Yarmouth.
 The mill produced yarn and cloth.